regouga/IPM-2A2S-1617/README.md

 Learn more: https://fenix.tecnico.ulisboa.pt/disciplinas/IPM20111326/2016-2017/2-semestre/barista

 ### How to run
-Simply download the .zip and double click on "index.hmtl".
+Simply download the .zip and double click on "index.html".

 #### Language
 HTML5 / CSS / Javascript